 While Hull New Theatre hosts a broad range of UK travelling tours, Hull Truck delivers powerful, independent productions showcasing new talent.
-West End musicals including the Rocky Horror Show, Blood Brothers, Madagascar and Kinky Boots are all on the way to Hull in 2019.
+West End musicals including the Rocky Horror Show on the way to Hull in 2019.

 In terms of cinema, you have the choice of Vue, Reel, and Odeon Luxe.
 Vue and Reel are both located in shopping centres, so it’s convenient for entertainment in between shopping and dining.
 The newly refurbished Odeon Luxe at Kingston Retail Park allows you to have the luxurious cinema-going experience for a fraction of the cost of any other city.

 Also located in the city centre is the stunning new 3,500 capacity Bonus Arena.
 Alongside that, the grand Hull City Hall is one of the city’s premium live concert and entertainment venues; both bringing top UK comedy and music tours to the city of culture.